DJOPRO-YT/DJ-APPSTORE/README.md

 # How To use it?

-- There is 1 app for the paxo ( the APP INSTALLER ) , and 1 website to choose wish app do you wanna to install it in your paxo
+- There is 1 app for the paxo ( the APP INSTALLER ) , and 1 website to choose which app do you wanna to install it in your paxo

 -- Now , this is the steps of using the new DJ APPSTORE :